adie1717/capstoneproject-2022/README.md

 - Tools: Python 3.7.13, Jupyter Notebook, Excel

 ## Overview of Project
+Using 3 datasets containing California electric vehicle information, we are aiming to create a relational database and examine what 3 major factors are highly correlated with EV adoption.
+Using this data we hope to be able to accurately predict whether someone will buy an EV and present to manufacturers the strengths and weaknesses in their market and potential improvements that can be made.

+Hypothesis: The 3 major factors improve EV sales/ownership in counties with at least X values for those factors.
+- What is the opportunity in identifying a gap in this dataset?
+- What is the market opportunity?
+- Which counties in CA should EV manufacturers focus their marketing?
+- Should EV manufacturers be encouraging implementation of incentives to drive sales?

 ## Data Collection and Cleaning
 - Found CA incentives data on [driveclean.ca.gov](https://driveclean.ca.gov/search-incentives)